dwave-examples/crop-rotation/README.md

 of the problem take wrapping into account.
 This is done by substituting `j - r + M` for `j - r` in the constraint inequalities, whenever `j - r < 1`.

-Here is an illustration of a wrapping solution:
+Here is an illustration of a wrapping solution, where `M = 12`:

 ![Wrapping Solution](_static/solution2.png)